PNCB Continuing Competence

 Timeline & Objectives

-Starting in 2015 and for the next three years, the Board will conduct extensive analysis.
+Starting in 2015 and for the next five years, the Board will conduct extensive analysis.
 We expect to achieve a clear definition of competence that factors the full range of competencies in pediatric nursing as well as the dynamics of specialization and advancement.
 Based on this definition, we will then examine each of our recertification requirements to determine whether they serve that definition.
-See September 2017 updates.
+See July 2019 updates.

 At the end of the process, we expect to have clear requirements that align each component with the competencies they serve.
 Any changes to requirements will be introduced through a process that respects the commitments nurses have already made in conjunction with our interest in achieving greater alignment.
 The process of change will become an institutional component of the way we manage the recertification program to ensure it remains faithful to our core values as the healthcare landscape continues to advance.